biiconsulting/icji/README.md

 from dozens of experiences all in random .js files.
 As the years progressed and my understanding of JavaScript deepened it morphed in to what it is today.
 Now, it's grown to the point that I feel it's time to start officially tracking the changes I'm making.
-Becuase this code, in one name or another, has been used at so many client sites, there will come a time when they'll need to upgrade it to some new version of Cognos.
-When that time comes I want to be able to make good on my promise of making their upgrade as seemless as possible. ...at least from the perspective of the code I've written for them.
+Because this code, in one name or another, has been used at so many client sites, there will come a time when they'll need to upgrade it to some new version of Cognos.
+When that time comes I want to be able to make good on my promise of making their upgrade as seamless as possible. ...at least from the perspective of the code I've written for them.
 I make no promises for other peoples code! :)